Sheltered housing schemes offer specially designed housing for older people in clusters of unfurnished self-contained flats or bungalows.

-After you have been awarded a reasonable preference and placed into a band on the housing register, you will be provided with a unique reference number and memorable date.
-You will be required to bid on or express an interest in sheltered housing properties that you would like to be considered for.
-This is to give you, as the applicant, more choice over what you are allocated.
+If you accepted on to the council's housing register, you will be required to bid on or express an interest in sheltered housing properties that you would like to be considered for.
+This is to give you more choice over what you are allocated.

 There are four ways in which you, a family member or friend, can place a bid or express your interest every week using Basingstoke Homebid.
 You can:

-- receive a weekly newsletter in the post and telephone the housing department should there be anything you want to place a bid upon
+- receive a weekly newsletter in the post and telephone the Housing Team if there is anything you want to place a bid on

 - use our automated 24 hour phone hotline